zencart/documentation/content/user/running/backup.md

 To have a redundant backup, save a copy to a thumb drive or upload it to a cloud account such as Google Drive.

+6\.
+If you have an older version of MySQL installed or wish to see what defaults may be best to support export, then see: [How Can I do a Site Backup or Use phpMyAdmin for Database Backup](https://www.zen-cart.com/content.php?144-how-can-i-do-a-site-backup-or-use-phpmyadmin-for-database-backup)

 ### Using the Backup MySQL Plugin to make a Database Backup

 On hosts that permit the use of `exec()`, you can use the